-Our credit facility is a multi-currency facility providing us the ability, from time to time, to borrow, repay, and re-borrow up to \$1.2 billion until the maturity date, at which time our ability to borrow under the facility will terminate.
+Our credit facility is a multi-currency facility providing us the ability, subject to covenant restrictions, to borrow, repay, and re-borrow up to \$1.2 billion until the maturity date, at which time our ability to borrow under the facility will terminate.
 The credit facility matures in September 2026.
 Currently, there are no borrowings under the credit facility.
-For more information on our credit facility, see Credit Facility on page 30.
+For more information on our credit facility, see Credit Facility on page 36.